 As Sir Humphrey shows, what you choose to discuss at the start can have a huge influence on what happens later on.

 In fact, I would go further.
 The influence of what has gone before is inevitable and inescapable.

 It sets the unwritten rules for what is expected and accepted later on, for what is seen as 'right' and 'wrong'.
 Emotionally, it evokes feelings and associations that unavoidably affect mood and colour responses.

 So, when researchers are presenting concepts, ads or pack designs, and they ask respondents to ‘forget about the ideas you’ve seen before and just focus on this idea’, I blanch.

-While it may be a well-intentioned plea, it is essentially futile.
+While it may be well-intentioned, it is futile.
 Respondents are not in control of their memories.
 They cannot ‘forget’ what has gone before.
 Whether consciously or sub-consciously, earlier ideas and the discussion around them will inevitably influence reactions to the new ideas.

 The researcher's job is not to eliminate this bias.
-It is to be aware of it, and to take it into account when analysing the findings.
+It is to be aware of it, and to take it into account when analysing their findings.